dbbs-lab/bsb-core/docs/source/configuration.rst

 simulation_volume_x
 ===================

 The size of the X dimension of the simulation volume.
-See :doc:`/usage/simulation-volume`

 simulation_volume_z
 ===================

 The size of the Z dimension of the simulation volume.
-See :doc:`/usage/simulation-volume`

 ::